housewing/Text-Mining/Access/Readme.txt

 	pip install pyodbc

-Final, make sure both of your python and acess are 32-bit or 64-bit.
+Finally, make sure both of your python and acess are 32-bit or 64-bit.
 Otherwise it didn't work!!!